|THE KRITZER LAW FIRM BANKRUPTCY PAGE|

 their lives and we use our experience and knowledge of the law to help them through these times, and to make sure that the legal process works as well as it can for them and that they have every advantage that a skilled, seasoned, and compassionate legal team can give them.

 The Kritzer Law Firm was established in 1987.
-We are located in Houston, East Harris County, Texas 77015 in the Woodforest National Bank building, 13301 East Freeway, Suite 210,
+We are located in Houston, East Harris County, Texas 77015 in the Bank of America building, 12605 East Freeway, Suite 375,

-which is just west of the Interstate 10 and Uvalde Road intersection.
+which is just west of the Interstate 10 and Normandy Road intersection.

-Elena Halachian-Kritzer, the owner of Kritzer Law Firm has a high degree of education click for Attorneys page and has been licenced and practicing law for 33 years.
-Attorney Kritzer’s associate attorney is Robert W. Davidson who also has a high degree of education click for Attorneys page and has been licensed and practicing law for 30 years.
+Elena Halachian-Kritzer, the owner of Kritzer Law Firm has a high degree of education click for Attorneys page and has been licensed and practicing law for 33 years.

 Our firms practice includes several areas of law with a focus on divorce and family matters which includes Divorce, Child support, Divorce modification, Paternity, Name Change, Custody, Adoptions, Family Mediation and Civil Mediation.
 Our second tier of legal knowledge is Bankruptcy law which includes Chapter 13 and Chapter 7 as well as Lawsuit Defense, Abeyance of Foreclosure on real property, Abeyance of Repossession on vehicles and secured assets, IRS and property tax delinquency allegations and Proof of Claim preparation.
 The third tier of legal knowledge is Probate, Muniment of Heirship and Wills.

-The Kritzer Law Firm is also privileged to have two outstanding legal assistants F. William Kritzer and Judy Brannon who have been handling legal matters for over 20 years.
+The Kritzer Law Firm is also privileged to have three outstanding legal assistants F. William Kritzer, Samantha Guerrero and Meranda Davis who have been handling legal matters for over a combined 25 years.

 The Kritzer Law Firm prides itself in having handled legal matters for generations of Texas families.
 We have been centrally located in the East Harris County, Houston Texas 77015 vicinity collectively known as Northshore and Cloverleaf neighborhoods and in addition have represented Houston, Texas 77044, Channelview, Texas 77530, Galena Park, Texas 77547, Houston, Texas 77029, Houston, Texas 77028, Baytown, Texas 77520, Houston, Texas 77049, , houston, Texas 77078, Houston, Texas 77013 and several surrounding neighborhoods for decades.
-The Kritzer Law Firm has now expanded to include a large area of Northeast Harris County, Texas as well as southeast Montgomery County, Texas and western Liberty County, Texas, The hub of this expanded location is centralized at Stonehollow Plaza, 1422 Stonehollow Drive, Suite A, Kingwood, Texas 77339, which has been leased from Attorney William W Bivin.
+The Kritzer Law Firm has now expanded to include a large area of Northeast Harris County, Texas as well as southeast Montgomery County, Texas and western Liberty County, Texas, The hub of this expanded location is centralized at Stonehollow Plaza, 1422 Stonehollow Drive, Suite A, Kingwood, Texas 77339.

 There are several neighborhoods in Northeast Harris County, Texas that are being represented by the Kritzer Law Firm in addition to Humble.
 They are Kingwood, Texas 77345, Atascocita, Texas 77346, Humble, Texas 77396, Crosby, Texas 77532, Huffman, Texas 77336, Spring, Texas 77373, Crosby, Texas 77562 and Spring, Texas 77390.
 In Southeast Montgomery County, Texas there are Porter, Texas 77365 and New Caney, Texas 77357, Splendora, Texas 77372, to name a few.